kevinresol/turnwing/README.md

 Messages in the FTL file should be named the same as the Locale interface functions.
 Nested interfaces should be delimited by a dash (`-`).
 Please refer to the files in the `tests/data/ftl` folder as an example.

+At the moment, the validation logic is incomplete and only performs a very rough check.
+So, runtime error _may_ occur in a locale function call.
+This will be improved in the future.

 Usage: